SAP/fosstars-rating-core/docs/oss/security/spring-projects/spring-framework.md

 The sub-score uses 2 features:

+1. A set of programming languages: JAVA, RUBY, PYTHON, JAVASCRIPT, OTHER
+1. The worst LGTM grade of the project: B

+### How a project uses CodeQL

+Score: 0.0, confidence is 10.0 (max), importance is 1.0 (high)

+The sub-score uses 4 features:

+1. A set of programming languages: JAVA, RUBY, PYTHON, JAVASCRIPT, OTHER
 1. Does it use LGTM checks?
 No
-1. The worst LGTM grade of the project: B
+1. If a project runs CodeQL checks for commits: No
+1. If a project runs CodeQL scans: No

 ### FindSecBugs score

-Score: 0.0, confidence is 10.0 (max), importance is 1.0 (high)
+Score: 0.0, confidence is 10.0 (max), importance is 0.5 (medium)